 According to the American Bankruptcy Institute, total commercial Chapter 11 filings in July 2021 decreased 62 percent from the previous year.
 Commercial Chapter 11 filings totaled 244 in July 2021, down from the July 2020 total of 644.
 Lender forbearance, continued low interest rates, and massive financial intervention by the U.S. and economies world-wide have allowed financially distressed companies to survive during the pandemic.
 As relief programs recede, however, we will likely see an increase in Chapter 11 filings.

 In fact, in 2020, the Office of the Comptroller of the Currency (OCC), the federal oversight agency for commercial banks and thrifts, issued OCC Bulletin 2020-21, which essentially stated that banks should not label any loan as a troubled debt restructuring through December 31, 2020.
 The OCC subsequently issued OCC Bulletin 2020-35 extending this guidance through December 31, 2021.
 Many experts do not expect further extensions from the OCC, which will likely cause a surge of insolvencies in 2022.

-The following is an executive summary of the “need to know” bankruptcy concepts as they impact creditors in business insolvencies.
+Accordingly, the following is an executive summary of the “need-to-know” bankruptcy concepts as they impact creditors in business insolvencies.

 - Chapter 11 is technically used for bankruptcy reorganizations, while Chapter 7 applies to liquidations.
 Chapter 11 and Chapter 7 can apply to either business or individual bankruptcies.